SENCO: requirements and qualifications

 • A pupil referral unit (PRU)

-• A maintained nursery (other early years providers are also expected to have one)
+• A maintained nursery school (other early years providers are also expected to have one)

-Your governing board or proprietors of your school (for academies and free schools) must make sure you have a designated SENCO in place.
+Your governing board or school proprietors (for academies and free schools) must make sure that there's a designated SENCO in place.